bioinfoUQAM/mirLibSpark/README.md

 Users use diffguide file to tell the program your experimental design.
 In this example, two experiment-control pairs are defined.
+Users need to make sure the mentioned libraries are provided in `input` folder.

 Because users can not edit files inside the docker, users can do the following steps to edit a file:
 ```